na-na-hi/renget/archive/guier.md

 ***
 ***
 ###->What is there to do in-game?<-
 There is actually quite a bit to do right now, **assuming the servers cooperate**.
-I will list out the current professions and different types of missions here, with a summary for each, and let you decide on what sounds more appealing.
+I will list out the current professions here, with a brief summary for each, and let you decide on what sounds more appealing.

-!!! note Missions can be accessed in your Mobi-Glass's contract manager app.
+!!! note Missions can be accessed in your Mobi-Glass's "Contract" manager app.
 Try them all to see what you like, and don't burn yourself out on just doing one mindless grind for money.
-You can do all of these solo.
+These can all be done solo.

 - **[Mining](https://starcitizen.tools/Mining)**